 Let’s take a quick look at this file and what it is doing:

-Formatting Disk 0 to GPT format (edit the file to see each partition)
+- Formatting Disk 0 in GPT format (edit the file to see each partition size)

-Operating System SKU (based on the name of the OS).
+- Sets Operating System SKU (based on the name of the OS image being applied).

 We do add one tiny additional file (called ei.cfg) to tell windows to go ahead and format without Windows 10 product key.
 The script you ran above automatically creates it for you in the Sources folder on the NTFS formatted partition.
 If you neglect to include this file, then Windows 10 Setup will complain about invalid product key and error out.